-Oftentimes, a new promotion will allow you to reprice your trip a lower price or make you eligible to receive an upgrade without paying extra.
+Oftentimes, a new promotion will allow you to reprice your trip at a lower price or get you an upgrade without paying extra.

 The travel supplier won’t notify you of this, so it’s important to stay on top of each supplier’s promotions and understand their policies for making these types of changes.

 Unless you are in the business of selling travel protection, insurance can be very confusing.

 Not only do you need coverage for unforeseen trip changes and cancellations, but many travelers are unaware that travel protection can also provide coverage for unexpected medical issues while traveling.

 You'll need to check with your health insurance carrier, but most medical insurance plans do not cover health expenses that occur outside of the U.S. Travel protection plans also have certain clauses on what type of insurance you can purchase and when you can purchase them - so it's important to understand all the rules and requirements.